Role-Specific Applications

 Department Heads: Coordination and Visibility

-High-value workflow patterns for department heads:
+The highest-value workflow patterns for department heads:

 Example workflow: Weekly Status Synthesis

-- Trigger: Friday at 2 PM (time-based)
+- Trigger: Friday at 2 PM

 - Input: Project tool updates, standup notes, 1:1 highlights, escalations